presumere

 English: to deduce

-- Dalle prove, presumiamo che sia innocente. — From the evidence, we deduce that he is innocent.
+- Dalle prove presumiamo che fosse presente. — From the evidence, we deduce that he was present.

 English: to presume [with di (+ infinitive)]

-Avere troppa fiducia in sé stessi o nelle proprie capacità; essere presuntuoso.
+Avere troppa fiducia in sé stessi o nelle proprie capacità; essere presuntuosi.

 English: to be overconfident